ibm-cloud-docs/vpc/vpn_advanced_configuration_api_migration.md

 | `peer_address`  | `peer.address` |
 | `peer_cidrs`    | `peer.cidrs`   |
 | `local_cidrs`   | `local.cidrs`  |
-{: caption="Table 1.
-Old and new properties when creating a VPN connection." caption-side="bottom"}
+{: caption="Old and new properties when creating a VPN connection." caption-side="bottom"}

 When [updating a VPN gateway connection](/apidocs/vpc/latest#update-vpn-gateway-connection) (`PATCH /vpn_gateways/{vpn_gateway_id}/connections/{id}`):

 | Old property    | New property   |
 |-----------------|----------------|
 | `peer_address`  | `peer.address` |
-{: caption="Table 2.
-Old and new property when updating a VPN connection." caption-side="bottom"}
+{: caption="Old and new property when updating a VPN connection." caption-side="bottom"}

 When making the following requests for policy-based VPN gateways, the properties have changed in the response: